-I was very happy also to find that in addition to the gas station Bronson also had a restaurant, the Chicken Shack.
+I was also very happy to find that in addition to the gas station Bronson had a restaurant too; the Chicken Shack.
 I devoured some bland food and spent the next half hour or so chatting with the waitresses about my trip, life in the country and the rest of the usual subjects that come up.
 It turned out that no one would have a problem with me tenting at the park for the night.
 Just in case I ever forget, I want to repeat here that people out in these areas are exceptionally friendly and helpful - I can't get over it!